LongwellJ/OCTess_webapp/README.md

-# OCTess_webapp
-Webapp code for www.octess.ca
+# Webapp code for www.octess.ca

 Implementation of OCTess: An Optical Character Recognition Algorithm for Automated Data Extraction of Spectral Domain Optical Coherence Tomography Reports